-Delivery of the Bonds will be accompanied by the unqualified approving legal opinion of the Attorney General of Texas to the effect that the Bonds are valid and legally binding obligations of the District under the Constitution and laws of the State of Texas payable from the proceeds of an annual ad valorem tax levied, without limit as to rate or amount, upon all taxable property within the District, and, based upon their examination of a transcript of certified proceedings relating to the issuance and sale of the Bonds, the approving legal opinion of Bond Counsel, to a like effect and to the effect that (i) interest on the Bonds is excludable from gross income of the holders for federal income tax purposes under existing law, and (ii) interest on the Bonds is not subject to the alternative minimum tax on individuals or corporations, except for certain alternative minimum tax consequences for corporations.
+Delivery of the Bonds will be accompanied by the unqualified approving legal opinion of the Attorney General of Texas to the effect that the Bonds are valid and legally binding obligations of the District under the Constitution and laws of the State of Texas payable from the proceeds of an annual ad valorem tax levied, without limit as to rate or amount, upon all taxable property within the District, and, based upon their examination of a transcript of certified proceedings relating to the issuance and sale of the Bonds, the approving legal opinion of Bond Counsel, to a like effect and to the effect that, under existing law, interest on the Bonds is excludable from gross income of the holders for federal income tax purposes and interest on the Bonds is not subject to the alternative minimum tax on individuals.

-Bond Counsel has reviewed the information appearing in this Official Statement under "THE BONDS" (except for the information under the subheading "Book-Entry-Only System"), "THE DISTRICT - General," "UTILITY AGREEMENT BETWEEN THE DISTRICT AND THE CITY OF LEAGUE CITY," "LEGAL MATTERS," "TAXING PROCEDURES," and "CONTINUING DISCLOSURE OF INFORMATION," solely to determine whether such information fairly summarizes matters of law and the provisions of the documents referred to therein.
+Bond Counsel has reviewed the information appearing in this Official Statement under "THE BONDS" (except for the information under the subheadings "Book-Entry-Only System" and "Remedies in Event of Default"), "THE DISTRICT - General," "UTILITY AGREEMENT BETWEEN THE DISTRICT AND THE CITY OF LEAGUE CITY," "LEGAL MATTERS," "TAXING PROCEDURES," "TAX MATTERS," "SALE AND DISTRIBUTION OF THE BONDS - Securities Laws" and "CONTINUING DISCLOSURE OF INFORMATION," solely to determine whether such information fairly summarizes matters of law and the provisions of the documents referred to therein.
 Bond Counsel has not, however, independently verified any of the factual information contained in this Official Statement or conducted an investigation of the affairs of the District for the purpose of passing upon the accuracy or completeness of this Official Statement.
 No person is entitled to rely upon Bonds Counsel's limited participation as an assumption of responsibility for or an expression of opinion of any kind with regard to the accuracy or completeness of the information contained herein.

 Smith, Murdaugh, Little & Bonham, LLP also serves as counsel to the District on matters other than the issuance of bonds.
-The legal fees paid to Bond Counsel for services rendered in connection with the issuance of the Bonds are based on a percentage of the bonds actually issued, sold and delivered and, therefore, such fees are contingent upon the sale and delivery of the Bonds.
+The legal fees paid to Bond Counsel for services rendered in connection with the issuance of the Bonds are based on a percentage of the bonds actually issued, sold and delivered.
+Certain legal matters will be passed upon for the District by Bracewell LLP as Disclosure Counsel.
+The fees of Disclosure Counsel are contingent upon the sale of the Bonds.